demeter-run/up/stage1/README.md

 ### Define Variable Values

-Specify the correct values for the required stage2 variables by modifying the `env.auto.tfvars` file.
+Specify the correct values for the required stage1 variables by copying the `env.auto.tfvars.example` file to `env.auto.tfvars` and modifying the file.

 The following variables are required: